Jasdero/JasderoPassePlatBundle/README.md

 Create a Google Account if you don't have one yet.
 Then you [activate the Drive API](https://console.developers.google.com/apis/library) for your application.
 After that you need to [create credentials](https://console.developers.google.com/projectselector/apis/credentials) and configure the redirect URI.
-By defaults it is the "/checked" and "/admin/checking" routes in the bundle (for example during dev it is "http://localhost:8000/app_dev.php/admin/drive/index"
+By defaults it is the "/admin/drive/index" and "/checked" routes in the bundle (for example during dev it is "http://localhost:8000/app_dev.php/admin/drive/index"
 AND "http://localhost:8000/app_dev.php/checked").
 Once you have downloaded your credentials, put it in the path you declared as `auth_config`.